The open source freight network.

 The Warp implementation

-Warp operates the physical infrastructure: 50+ cross-dock facilities, 24,000+ carrier partners, 9,000+ box trucks and cargo vans, and 1,500+ LTL lanes across the United States.
+Warp operates the physical infrastructure: 50+ cross-dock facilities, 24,000+ FTL carriers, 14,000+ cargo vans and box trucks, and 1,500+ LTL lanes across the United States.
 All freight modes (LTL, FTL, cargo van, box truck) are accessible through a single API, CLI, or dashboard with per-pallet, all-inclusive pricing.
+The open economics only hold because Warp controls the chain itself: a driver app runs on every truck and a warehouse app runs at every cross-dock, so Warp moves your freight end to end on its own software and the open network responds like one carrier you control rather than a stack of brokers sitting on someone else's trucks.

 Infrastructure